-The concept of health coaching came about as a recognition by the healthcare system that besides medical practice, other aspects of physical well-being needs to be equally considered as part of prevention treatment protocols.
+Health coaching came about as a recognition by the healthcare system that other aspects of physical well-being need to be equally considered as part of prevention treatment protocols besides medical practice.

-In that regard, it’s not uncommon to find health coaches forming part of a healthcare team tasked with long-term patient care and management.
+In that regard, it’s common to find health coaches forming part of a healthcare team tasked with long-term patient care and management.

 A Health Coach’s Scope Of Practice

-The scope of practice in any profession is a guideline of what you are legally or ethically allowed to do as well as based on what you are technically equipped to handle.
+The scope of practice in any profession is a guideline of what you are legally or ethically allowed to do and based on what you are technically equipped to handle.

-There are a few dos and don’ts when it comes to a health coach’s scope of practice.
+There are a few dos and don’ts regarding a health coach’s scope of practice.

 Let’s take a look:

-- Encourage clients to set their own goals and targets towards a healthy lifestyle
+- Encourage clients to set their own goals and targets toward a healthy lifestyle

 - Encourage clients to speak freely and openly.
 Your job is advice and active listening through motivational interviewing